puppetlabs/puppetlabs-accounts/README.markdown

 This module is designed to work on all PE supported Unix operating systems.
 Unless otherwise stated, this module is not expected to configure accounts on Microsoft Windows platforms.
-Therefore, please avoid declaring `pe_accounts::user` resources in a configuration catalog for a Windows node.
+Therefore, please avoid declaring `accounts::user` resources in a configuration catalog for a Windows node.

 # Installation #